 Dr Andre Mu

 As a microbial ecologist and computational biologist, Andre’s research aims to understand how the community of microbes in our guts impact human health.
-Andre has a particular interest in the mechanisms that underpin the role of commensal microorganisms facilitating infections with antimicrobial resistant pathogens.
+Andre has a particular interest in the mechanisms that underpin the role of commensal microorganisms in facilitating host health and disease.

-Andre’s current research focuses on the role of bacteriophages in bacterial pathogenesis.
-He aims to leverage his expertise in microbiome sciences and isolate genomics to identify keystone phages impacting bacterial virulence.
+Andre’s current research focuses on the role of bacteriophages in modulating the functions of the gut microbiome for host health.
+He aims to leverage his expertise in integrative microbiome sciences and isolate genomics to identify keystone phages impacting bacterial virulence.

-Andre initially trained in molecular microbiology, where he successfully led the experimental phase of Bioplatforms Australia’s multi-million-dollar Antibiotic Resistant Pathogens Initiative.
-This project developed a reference dataset enabling the identification of core targets common to phylogenetically diverse bacterial species causing sepsis (Escherichia coli, Klebsiella pneumonia species complex, Staphylococcus aureus, and Streptococcus pneumoniae) using high-throughput genomics, transcriptomics, metabolomics, and proteomics.
+Andre initially trained in molecular microbiology, and successfully led the experimental phase of Bioplatforms Australia’s multi-million-dollar Antibiotic Resistant Pathogens Initiative.
+This project developed a reference dataset enabling the identification of core targets common to phylogenetically diverse bacterial species causing sepsis (Escherichia coli, Klebsiella pneumonia species complex, Staphylococcus aureus, and Streptococcus pyogenes) using high-throughput genomics, transcriptomics, proteomics, and metabolomics.

 His graduate research at the University of Melbourne with Assoc.
 Prof., John Moreau was in environmental sciences elucidating microbial interactions of a 1.5-km deep subsurface community using high-throughput sequencing technologies.
 During this time, Andre was awarded a competitive Fellowship through the Natural Sciences and Engineering Research Council of Canada to train in anaerobic microbiology with Prof., Gerrit Voordouw at the University of Calgary.

-Andre is also the recipient of competitive research fellowships, including the Australian Government’s Endeavour Research Fellowship, the NOMIS Foundation Research Fellowship, and the ESPOD Research Fellowship.
+Andre is also the recipient of competitive research fellowships, including the Australian Government’s Endeavour Research Fellowship, the NOMIS Foundation Research Fellowship, and the EMBL-EBI & Sanger (ESPOD) Research Fellowship.

 My timeline